Airbnb HostingShort-Term RentalsAI Tools

 To get online, they enter their name, email (and optionally phone).
 Once they’re in, StayFi syncs that data to its own dashboard or into tools like your PMS or email platform, so you’re quietly building a real guest database in the background.

-StayFi wifi interface
+StayFi wifi

 If you’re a new host, this is how you avoid being “just another Airbnb” and start building a brand from day one.
 If you’re already hosting and struggling to sell out your calendar, StayFi gives you a way to bring guests back directly with email campaigns, SMS, and special offers - instead of paying Airbnb fees again for the same people.